Mathieu van der Poel medical update: It ain’t good - Canadian Cycling Magazine

 Mathieu van der Poel medical update: It ain’t good

-The Dutch superstar crashed hard during the MTB World Cup in the Czech Republic and it may seriously derail his season–on the road and on the dirt
+The Dutch superstar crashed hard during the World Cup and it may seriously derail his season–on the road and on the dirt

 Mathieu van der Poel’s double crash during the mountain bike race in Nové Město has turned out to have some crappy consequences.
 He was examined at the hospital in Herentals, Belgium on Sunday night.
 According to Sporza, both Van der Poel and his team expressed concern about a potentially significant injury.
 And now his team has confirmed it.